udevbe/jaccall/README.md

                     }
                 });

-//or more briefly by utilized Java 8's Java function pointer syntax. final PointerTestFunc pointerTestFunc = PointerTestFunc.nref(this::javaFunction);
+//or more briefly (Java 8)
+final PointerTestFunc pointerTestFunc = PointerTestFunc.nref(this::javaFunction);
 ...
 //pass on the function pointer address to the native side someNativeFunction(pointerTestFunc.address);
 ...
-//we can also execute the function pointer pointerTestFunc.$(arg0, arg1, arg2);
+//we can also execute the function pointer in Java pointerTestFunc.$(arg0, arg1, arg2);
 ```

-MORE TODO
+It's important to notice that a a call to `nref` in this case will not (yet) automatically reclaim memory once the functor object goes out of scope.
+As such it is a source of potential memory leaks which will be addressed in a future release of Jaccall.